ikechukwukalu/sanctumauthstarter/README.md

 ## LICENSE

-The Laravel package is an open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The SAS package is an open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).